-3.1 At each INTERSECTION (see section 8), the THROUGH ROUTE is determined by applying the following six rules in numerical order.
+3.1 At each INTERSECTION (see section 8), the THROUGH ROUTE is determined by applying the following six rules (3.1.1 through 3.1.6) in numerical order.
 The first applicable rule determines the THROUGH ROUTE.
 Leave the INTERSECTION by the THROUGH ROUTE unless a route instruction or route marker directs you off it.

-3 1 1 ONTO
+3.1.1 ONTO